Elna 3/4 view.

 Produced in 1940 this machine shows signs of wear, sadly the internal electrics have been condemned, making this purely a display model.
 The main castings were produced in Aluminium, the case, which converts to a work platform, is made of sheet steel.
 It came complete with manual and an accessory tin containing an ingenious speed reducer which when attached to the motor axle uses gears to slow the machine considerably, and is designed to be used when embroidery work is being carried out.

-The bulge in the top of the motor cover can clearly be seen in the photo above, on later versions the motor was changed and the cover flat.
+The bulge in the top of the motor cover can clearly be seen in the photograph above, on later versions the motor was changed so the motor cover was flat - see machine below.

 The case shown in the photo left has a crinkle black finish and is sometimes described as looking like an ammunition box!
 However once the machine has been removed it folds out to form a spacious work platform.
 Later versions have a green case with plastic handle.